gmc-code/PC-Microbit-Extension/docs/class_examples/rectangle_inheritance.rst

 | In the code below, the Square class uses the super() function to modify the __init__ method that would be inherited from the Rectangle class.

-| Write code to ouput the area of a square of side length 3.
+| Write code to output the area of a square of side length 3.

 .. admonition:: Tasks